kailash-manasarovar/statement/docs/timeline/2022/march.md

     - I don't expect people to try to murder me (or anyone else) just because they don't like me, however.
 Especially when they are civil servants working in a government-funded school setting, and taking care of hundreds of children.
     - That would be insane, wouldn't it?

+- I meet a lovely Romanian couple with their young son who is auditioning for year 1 of piano studies.
+- He's a energetic and optimistic youngster, and an excellent player.

 ## Upstairs neighbor at Carrer Furs

 - I occasionally bump into a man in the lift in my building who grins at me, slightly lasciviously, whenever he sees me, as if he knows something about me.